mrzResearchArena/Git/SSH.md

-## Set username and password by generating SSH key
+## Set Username and Password by Generating SSH Key

 &nbsp;
 &nbsp;